arsip/bestguess/README.md

 For each of the measures above, there is a column for:

   * mode
-  * minimum
+  * minimum (Q0)
+  * Q1
-  * median
+  * median (Q2)
+  * Q3
   * 95th percentile, provided there were at least 20 runs
   * 99th percentile, provided there were at least 100 runs
-  * maximum
+  * maximum (Q4)

-Note that the BestGuess option `--hyperfine-csv <FILE>` writes summary statistics to a CSV file in the same format used by Hyperfine, but with these differences:
+Note that the BestGuess option `--hyperfine-csv <FILE>` writes summary statistics to a CSV file in the same format used by Hyperfine, but with more relevant information.
+Note these differences in the file contents:

-1. The `mean` quantity has been replaced by the `mode` for total, user, and system times.
+1. In the second column, Hyperfine reports the mean total CPU time, which is not a good measure.
+BestGuess substitutes the estimated mode and the header is changed accordingly.
-2. The standard deviation figure is omitted.
+2. The standard deviation figure is replaced by the inter-quartile range and the header is changed accordingly.
+IQR is considered a better measure of spread for non-normal distributions.
+3. After the `median` total time column, Hyperfine writes mean values of user and system times.
+BestGuess reports the `median` user and system times instead.
+Medians are considered more representative in arbitrary (and particularly skewed) distributions.

 ## Measuring with BestGuess